 Molly-Jo Tilton

 KWBU Multimedia ReporterMolly-Jo, or MJ as her friends know her, joined KWBU in 2024 as the station's Multimedia Reporter.
-Originally from San Antonio, Tx, she grew up on local TV journalism and knew that when she decided to pursue journalism as a career, she wanted to find a local beat.
-Molly-Jo graduated from the University of Texas at Austin in May 2024 with a Bachelor's in Journalism.
-While there she served as the Audio Editor for UT's student paper, The Daily Texan, and worked with The Drag Audio.
-She also interned for The Texas Standard, where her feature on a San Antonio nonprofit earned her a statewide award for health reporting (and becoming the first intern to do so).
-When she is not scoping out stories, MJ enjoys reading a good book, hiking or learning new crafts.
+Originally from San Antonio, Tx, Molly-Jo graduated from the University of Texas at Austin in May 2024 with a Bachelor's in Journalism.
+Before joining KWBU, she interned for The Texas Standard, where her feature on a San Antonio nonprofit earned her a statewide award for health reporting (and becoming the first intern to do so).
+Her work has appeared on The Drag: Stories, The Daily Texan, The Texas Standard and NPR's All Things Considered.

 -